 Groundwater levels in DC-03 (Figure 15B) during this period showed a decreasing trend into March 2015.
-Water levels reached a minimum of approximately 837 feet amsl in late March 2015 than began increasing throughout Second Quarter 2015.
-Groundwater levels in DC-05 (Figure 15C) began decreasing in November 2014 and continued a decreasing trend throughout First and Second Quarter 2015.
+Water levels reached a minimum of approximately 837 feet amsl in late March 2015 than began increasing throughout Second and Third Quarters 2015.
+Groundwater levels in DC-05 (Figure 15C) began decreasing in November 2014 and continued a decreasing trend through Second Quarter 2015, reaching a minimum of 841.38 feet amsl in mid-July 2015, then beginning to increase through the remainder of Third Quarter 2015.
 Comparatively, water levels in DC-05D (Figure 15D) followed the same general trends as DC-05 but with greater daily fluctuation.
 Groundwater levels were generally lower in DC-05D compared to water levels in DC-05, thus indicating a slight downward hydraulic gradient.

 Groundwater levels in monitoring well YVD-03 (Figure 15E) show a daily fluctuation ranging from 0.5 to 1 foot.
 An increasing water level trend in YVD-03 began in early November 2014 and continued to mid-April 2015, with water levels increasing approximately 1 foot over this time period.
-From mid-April to the end of Second Quarter 2015, water levels in YVD-03 than began declining, decreasing by approximately 0.5-foot.
-Groundwater levels in monitoring well YVD-08 (Figure 15F) showed daily fluctuations of about 0.5-foot to 1-foot, beginning a slight decline toward the end of Second Quarter 2015.
-Groundwater levels in YVD-11 showed daily fluctuations of approximately 0.1-foot (Figure 15G) and remained stable until mid-March 2015, then began a slight decline from mid-March through the end of Second Quarter 2015.
+From mid-April to the end of Third Quarter 2015, water levels in YVD-03 than began declining, decreasing by approximately 1.5-feet.
+Groundwater levels in monitoring well YVD-08 (Figure 15F) showed daily fluctuations of about 0.5-foot to 1-foot, beginning a slight decline toward the end of Second Quarter 2015 and continuing to decline through Third Quarter 2015.

+Groundwater levels in YVD-11 showed daily fluctuations of approximately 0.1-foot (Figure 15G) and remained stable until mid-March 2015, then began a slight decline from mid-March through the end of Second Quarter 2015, reaching a minimum of 861 feet amsl in mid-July 2015, then beginning to increase through the remainder of Third Quarter 2015.